Wavelet-Harmonic Integration Methods

+This is a relatively conservative estimate for the evaluation time of a realistic analysis, thanks in part to the complexity of $g_\chi(\vec v)$.
+A more typical analysis using an azimuthally symmetric Standard Halo Model will have a much smaller $T_{eval.K}$, because $K^{(\ell)}_{m m'} \propto \delta_{m, 0}$ vanishes for all nonzero $m$, and because the value of $\ell_\text{max}$ for each precision goal is generally smaller.

-Consider a hypothetical hybrid daily/annual modulation analysis with $200$ different $g_\chi$ profiles, one form factor $f_s^2$, and $10^4$ detector orientations, tested for 50 points in $(m_\chi, F_\text{DM})$ parameter space.
+Consider a hypothetical hybrid daily/annual modulation analysis with $20$ different non-SHM $g_\chi$ profiles, $10$ form factors $f_s^2$, and $10^5$ detector orientations, tested at 50 points in $(m_\chi, F_\text{DM})$ parameter space.
 Given pre-tabulated $\ket{g_\chi}$ and $\ket{f_s^2}$ vectors, the analysis can be completed in about